T-DevH/llm_finetune_nemo/README.md

 # LLM Fine-Tuning with NVIDIA NeMo and TensorRT-LLM

-This project demonstrates how to fine-tune a NeMo model using PEFT adapters and export it to TensorRT-LLM format for optimized inference using NVIDIA Inference Manager (NIM).
+This project demonstrates how to fine-tune a NeMo model using PEFT adapters and export it to TensorRT-LLM format for optimized inference.

+## Prerequisites

+- NVIDIA GPU with CUDA support
+- Docker with NVIDIA Container Toolkit
+- Python 3.11 (for local development)
+- NVIDIA NGC account (for accessing containers)

 ## Project Structure

 ```
 .
-├── configs/                      # Training configuration files
+├── configs/                      # Training and deployment configuration files
 ├── data/                        # Training data directory
 ├── models/                      # Model checkpoints and exports
 ├── results/                     # Training results and logs